bananaRanger/AYDataBaser/README.md

 ## About

-AYDataBaser - is a abstract heigh layer for database interaction.
+AYDataBaser library - is an abstraction for database interaction.
+You can use it with any databases.

 ## Installation